shahmandi/Zero-modified-model/README.md

 3-	Computation of the log-likelihood function of the mentioned mass function.

 4-	Using “optim” function to maximise the mentioned log-likelihood function to estimate the parameters.
+The **Nelder–Mead’s algorithm** was selected for the optimisation process.

 5-	Extracting the estimates of parameters based on the results of **“optim”** function.